drteeth/elixir-es-cqrs/slides.md

 # Audit Trail / Logging
 * Guarnteed to be correct + complete
 * Time-travel debugging
-show an example of a bloated model that is in a contradictory state.
+* TODO: show an example of a bloated model that is in a contradictory state.

 ???